Pmcg1/PandS_Project_2019/README.md

 These characteristics ensure that machine learning algorithms can efficiently be trained and tested with the data set.

+### Python

+Python is ideal for data analysis and visualisation.
+Its syntax is simple enough that non-programmers do not have to expend a significant effort in learning the language, and its wide range of available libraries provide a framework to extend its capabilities to many functions.

+Numpy and Scipy provide a read-to-use range of numerical and statistical function that remove the need for the user to develop their own.

+The Pandas library is an almost essential tool for management of data sets and greatly improves the standard capabilities of python.

+Seaborn is an extremely useful visualisation library.
+It simplifies and extends the functions of Matplotlib (pyplot), making it easier to understand and produce high-quality plots.

+The official tutorials available online for Pandas and Seaborn have been used extensively in the development of code for this project.

 ## References

 <a name="myfootnote1">1</a>: UCI Machine Learning Repository - Iris Data Set, http://archive.ics.uci.edu/ml/datasets/Iris
 <a name="myfootnote2">2</a>: The Use of Multiple Measurements in Taxonomic Problems, http://rcs.chemometrics.ru/Tutorials/classification/Fisher.pdf
 <a name="myfootnote3">3</a>: emerj.com, What is Machine Learning?, https://emerj.com/ai-glossary-terms/what-is-machine-learning/
-<a name="myfootnote4">4</a>: A Multithreaded Software Model for Backpropagation Neural Network Applications, 2.4.1 Linear Separability and the XOR Problem, http://www.ece.utep.edu/research/webfuzzy/docs/kk-thesis/kk-thesis-html/node19.html
+<a name="myfootnote4">4</a>: A Multithreaded Software Model for Backpropagation Neural Network Applications - 2.4.1 Linear Separability and the XOR Problem, http://www.ece.utep.edu/research/webfuzzy/docs/kk-thesis/kk-thesis-html/node19.html
 <a name="myfootnote5">5</a>: Exploring the Iris Dataset, https://medium.com/@livingwithdata/exploring-the-iris-dataset-260cc1e5cdf7
 <a name="myfootnote6">6</a>: Basic Analysis of the Iris Data set Using Python, https://medium.com/codebagng/basic-analysis-of-the-iris-data-set-using-python-2995618a6342
 <a name="myfootnote7">7</a>: Seaborn plot to visualize Iris data, https://www.kaggle.com/rakesh6184/seaborn-plot-to-visualize-iris-data